hashicorp/consul/website/source/docs/commands/keyring.html.markdown

 and changing the keys used by the cluster to encrypt messages.

 Because Consul utilizes multiple gossip pools, this command will only operate against a server node for most operations.
-All members in a Consul cluster, regardless of operational mode (client or server) or datacenter, will be modified/queried each time this command is run.
-This helps maintain operational simplicity by managing the multiple pools as a single unit.
+By default, all operations carried out by this command are run against the LAN gossip pool in the datacenter of the agent.

 Consul allows multiple encryption keys to be in use simultaneously.
 This is intended to provide a transition state while the cluster converges.
 It is the